microsoft/ML-For-Beginners/Introduction/2-history-of-ML/README.md

 ## 1950: Machines that Think

-Alan Turing, a truly remarkable person who was voted [by the public in 2019](https://en.wikipedia.org/wiki/Icons:_The_Greatest_Person_of_the_20th_Century) as the greatest scientist of the 20th century, was
+Alan Turing, a truly remarkable person who was voted [by the public in 2019](https://en.wikipedia.org/wiki/Icons:_The_Greatest_Person_of_the_20th_Century) as the greatest scientist of the 20th century, is credited as helping to lay the foundation for the concept of a 'machine that can think'.

 ## 1956: Dartmouth Research Project